Neamur/pdf-shenanigans/readme.md

 ---
 ## Rotating pdfs.
 - [X] complete.
+### Rotating complex.
+- [ ] lots of bugs in the system!
+Note all the behavioural issues and then find a fix for it.

 ### Features to add.
 - [ ] give options to choose rotate all pages by selected angle.
 - [ ] option to choose pages of a pdf from selected pdfs and rotate them by selected angle.